posativ/weave-minimal/README.md

 Setup and Configuration
 -----------------------

-You need `python` ≥ 2.6.
+You need `python` ≥ 2.6 or ≥ 3.3.
 See `weave-minimal --help` for a list of parameters including a short description.
 As fast and lightweight WSGI server, [bjoern](https://github.com/jonashaag/bjoern) is supported out of the box.

     $ easy_install -U weave-minimal